 Are Any Records Exempt from Disclosure?

 Yes; FOIA allows for a number of exemptions to disclosure.
 Commonly-known exceptions include personal information of employees or other individuals contained in our records, and certain interoffice communications.
 If your request asks for both exempt and non-exempt records, our response will describe the redacted (cut-out or blacked-out) material in a general way, unless the description would reveal the exempt information.
+If your request asks for records that are exempt from disclosure we will provide you with an explanation of the basis of that exemption.

 If you request records that are exempt from disclosure, you must still pay fees we charge for the work undertaken to process your request.
 We may decide to waive those charges.